commercetools/sphere-fedora/README.md

 ### Set it up
 - Install at least JDK 6 on your machine.
 We recommend using [JDK 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
-- [Clone](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository#Cloning-an-Existing-Repository) sphere-fedora project from GitHub. or download it as [zip file](https://github.com/commercetools/sphere-fedora/archive/master.zip).
+- [Clone](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository#Cloning-an-Existing-Repository) sphere-fedora project from GitHub or download it as [zip file](https://github.com/commercetools/sphere-fedora/archive/master.zip).
 - Run `./sbt run` or `sbt.bat run` (Windows) command in root project directory.
 - Open your browser and point it to [http://localhost:9000](http://localhost:9000).